Accessibility Statement

 Can you prevent autoimmune diseases in cats?

-Because autoimmune diseases in cats, including lupus in cats, may have a hereditary component, be sure to spay and neuter—even if your cat isn’t an “at-risk” breed.
+The unfortunate answer is most likely, no. Because autoimmune diseases in cats, including lupus in cats, may have a hereditary component, be sure to spay and neuter—even if your cat isn’t an “at-risk” breed.

 Sources: